 The Truth About Fees

-To ensure you can make a fair and relative comparison of the costs incurred when engaging with a wealth manager relative to the wider UK marketplace, below we outline information from both the FCA (Financial Conduct Authority, the UK’s financial planning regulator) and Longhurst’s own research.
+To ensure you can make a fair and relative comparison of the costs incurred when engaging with a wealth manager we have outlined below information from the FCA (Financial Conduct Authority) and Longhurst’s own research.

 Research by the FCA in 2016 and 2017 identified that the average Initial Financial Planning Fee ranged from 1% to 3% of the amount invested (each year).